ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### File - audio channels

+!!! info ""
-> List of audio channels of the file associated with the Radarr item.
+    List of audio channels of the file associated with the Radarr item.

 - Key: Radarr.fileAudioChannels
 - Availability: movies